mikanikkila/dotplan/README.md

 > Persistent memory and decision tracking for AI coding assistants

-**dotplan** gives AI assistants a memory that persists across sessions.
-It tracks your architectural decisions, established patterns, and project constraints so you never have to re-explain context to your AI assistant again.
+**dotplan** gives AI assistants a **schematic memory** that persists across sessions.
+It creates a structured model of your project; tracking architectural decisions, patterns, and constraints keeping the developemnt on-track.

 ## Table of Contents